bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:43:26

-termination means that the protocol terminates, even if there are malicious peers inside.
+Termination means that the protocol terminates, even if there are malicious peers inside.

 **Audience 1:** 00:43:34